cowrie/cowrie/docs/PROXY.rst

 they'll use to login into the system).
 Cowrie tries to capture this username and use it when comparing the auth details with the ``userdb``.

-Analysing traffic
+Analyzing traffic
 =================

-Analysing raw traffic can be interesting when setting up Cowrie, in particular to set-up Telnet prompt detection.
+Analyzing raw traffic can be interesting when setting up Cowrie, in particular to set-up Telnet prompt detection.
 For this, you can set ``log_raw`` to true.